ginabethrussell/tdd-code-katas/README.md

 - [Bowling Game](src/katas/bowlinggame/README.md)

 ### Sample Solutions
-Solutions and sample test suites for each kata exercise are included in the Solutions directory.
+Step-by-Step solutions for each kata exercise are included in the Solutions directory.
 Try the kata exercises first.
 No peeking!

 ### Ping Pong Pair Katas